What is 5G mobile broadband?

 5G stands for fifth generation and is the most advanced cellular technology available worldwide.

 5G theoretically allows for speeds of up to 10Gbps on mobile devices at its peak.
 This means that top speeds could potentially be anywhere from 10 to 100 times faster than what consumers have been used to with 5G's predecessor, 4G.
-However, the likelihood is that customers will receive speeds of up to 1Gbps, making speeds up to 10 times faster than 4G, which is still incredibly faster.
+However, the likelihood is that customers will receive speeds of up to 1Gbps, making speeds up to 10 times faster than 4G, which is still incredibly quick.

 The introduction of 5G will also improve latency or the lag time on receiving data, making a real-time internet connection a reality.
 In layman's terms this means much faster response times for online activities that require a lot of bandwidth, such as high-quality video streaming, automated car driving, and online gaming.

 5G functions by using radio waves, similar to 4G, but it operates at a much higher frequency so it requires a much larger bandwidth or capacity to be able to do so.

 This higher operating frequency means that more people can access the internet, and at much faster speeds.
 However, the increase in bandwidth necessary also means that the radio waves will travel shorter distances, especially in built-up areas.

 This means that in order for 5G to operate and work effectively there needs to be an increase in the level of supporting infrastructure, namely more transmitter masts and antennae dotted around our cities, towns, villages and hinterlands.

 Three Irish networks: Vodafone, Eir, and Three Ireland provide 5G services to customers in Ireland at present.

 Vodafone, Eir and Three all have 5G services in most of the major towns and cities across the country with plans to further expand their networks over the coming months and years.